How to gradually shed weight gained during Covid.

 Plant based diets are the healthiest diets and the most environmentally friendly.
 Rather than going all in on a really restrictive diet, try Meatless Mondays and other small changes that you can build on overtime.

-It took me years to give up dairy but I’ve found satisfying substitutes.
+It takes some trial and error to find satisfying substitutes for dairy.
 Guacamole, salsa, hummus and vegetable antipasto are all good plant-based substitutes for cheese.
-Plant based yogurts leave something to be desired but they are good in smoothies.
+Many plant based yogurts still leave something to be desired but they are good in smoothies.

 Be sure to check the nutritional values of your plant based substitutes.
 Some brands are richer in calcium and other nutrients than others.